Undergraduate student services and advising

 - Obtain and utilize the appropriate information needed to assume final responsibility for your own course scheduling, program planning, and successful completion of degree program requirements.

-- Learn the university and school policies, procedures, and guidelines.
+- Learn the university, college, and school policies, procedures, and guidelines.

 - Learn and understand the requirements for your degree and major.

-- Be prepared when meeting or contacting an advisor.
+- Be prepared when meeting with or contacting an advisor.

 - Seek assistance and resources for all aspects of your undergraduate experience, not just when you encounter a problem.